Danielsolano05/reading-notes/201/class13.md

 ## Local storage

 ### Why would a developer use local storage for a web application?
+- Because it allows fore date to be saved rather then to be lost one the website is closed making things more complected for the users.

 ### What information should not be stored in local storage?
 - Information that should not be stored- Because it allows fore date to be saved rather then to be lost one the website is closed making things more complected for the users.